scientific-python/scientific-python-archive/presentations/accepted/2024-bids/slides.md

 Notes:

-- I won't spend too much time introducing myself right now; you'll learn more about my, and others' in the meeting's role here at Berkeley throughout the talk.
 - I promised to tell you about the Scientific Python project.
   And, I'm excited to do so.
-- But I've decided to first give you more of a personal overview of how this came to be.
+- But I thought it might be interesting to give you more of a behind-the-scenes, personal overview of how this came to be.
+- I want to tell you about the major role Berkeley & BIDS has played, and its long history in this space.
 - My memory is obviously incomplete and subjective, but the general gist is there.
-- Specifically, I want to tell you how Fernando, Jarrod, and I started what has become my longest-running collaboration, and how the vision we had for scientific computing in Python has evolved and become a reality.

 ---